 Statutory Redundancy Pay

-Under UK law, employers are required to provide pay to employees who lost their jobs because they were made redundant (or “no longer needed”).
-Workers must have been continuously employed by the company for at least two years and the amount they get depends on their age.
-For instance, employees receive a week’s worth of pay for each full year they were between the ages of 22 and 41.
+Under UK law, employers are required to provide pay to employees who lost their jobs because they were made redundant (or “no longer needed”) if they have service of over 1 year in Northern Ireland and over 2 years in England, Scotland and Wales.
+The amount employees will receive will also depend on their age.
+For instance, employees receive a week’s worth of pay for each full year they were employed if they are between the ages of 22 and 41.

 Employees who were fired are not eligible for Statutory Redundancy Pay.